Race Details

 Can I visit the course before the race?
 Yes, the entire mission of the National Park Service is to encourage visitors to enjoy their protected 70 square miles alongside the Atlantic Ocean.
 All seven of the ponds have paved or dirt parking areas (some as small as two or three cars) located nearby.
 Three of Wellfleet’s five ponds which are part of our course do have restrictions as follows: the public parking lots at Gull, Long and Great ponds are restricted to allow only residents and local vacation renters from 9am to 5pm from June 15 through Labor Day; but are open to all before or after those hours.
 After Labor Day there are no restrictions.
 In the town of Truro, there are no parking restrictions at the ponds (although availability is limited) but parking at the race’s starting area (Ballston Beach) is restricted to residents and in-town renters from 9am until 6pm June 15 through Labor Day.
 Parking outside of those hours — or after Labor Day — is allowed by all.

 Is it a mass start?
 Yes.
 But you’re running, so think of it as being at the start line of a small 5k.
 Plenty of elbow room by the time everyone reaches the first swim!
+But keep in mind that at after the beach run the trail narrows and leads up a steep hill.
+You may wish to strategize your entry into this area at about the 3/4-mile mark.

 Separation from teammates: For our team competition, athletes must finish each segment (whether run or swim) and re-group with their teammate before they will be allowed to continue.

 How deep is the water?
-Not that we are going to make you swim along the bottom, but you may find it interesting to learn that the ponds in which you will be swimming were formed by receding glaciers thousands of years ago.
-Basically, the glaciers left potholes throughout what became Outer Cape Cod.
+Not that we are going to make you swim along the bottom, but you may find it interesting to learn that the ponds in which you will be swimming were formed by receding glaciers 20,000+ years ago.
+Basically, the glaciers left potholes throughout what eventually became Outer Cape Cod.
 Within 10-20 yards from shore, the bottom drops off quickly, to as deep as 90 feet (although 40-60 is more typical).
 Don’t worry: each pond will be staffed by certified open-water lifeguards.

 How clean is the water?
-Most of the ponds in which you will swim have never had a water quality reading which required closure.
+Most of the ponds in which you will swim have never had a water quality reading which has required closure.
 All ponds will be tested during the week of the race.

 Sharks?
 No. Sharks only swim in salt water.
 They are present off the eastern coast of Cape Cod but have not yet developed the capability to jump into the air, over the beach and woods, and land in a kettle pond.
 Perhaps some day.